racket/racket/build.md

 from the site indicated by `#:dist-base-url`.

-Note that `#:dist-base-url` should almost always end with `"/"`, since others URLs will be constructed as relative to `#:dist-base-url`.
+Note that `#:dist-base-url` should almost always end with `"/"`, since other URLs will be constructed as relative to `#:dist-base-url`.

 The site is generated as `"build/site"` by default.
 A `#:site-dest` entry in the configuration file can select an alternate destination.